 It is important to understand the types of research.
 The primary methods are quantitative and qualitative.
 The easiest way to think about the differences of these:

 - Quantitative is quantities – think numbers and formulas.

 - Qualitative is the quality of your writing.

 While this is oversimplifying the entire process, it will help you consider with which style you are more comfortable with and what type of issue you will be addressing.
 You will go into a lot more depth of these and other research methods in your future classwork, but hopefully this will help you start thinking about your dissertation.

 Choosing Your Topic

-Another tip I might share from experience is this: As you work on other course work, be cognizant of trends and topics that interest you.
+Another tip from experience: as you work on other course work, be cognizant of trends and topics that interest you.
 I stumbled upon my dissertation topic during a course on professional learning communities in the realm of education.
-I then used this topic in other coursework so that I was building my understanding and literature reviews as I completed other assignments.
+Then I used this topic in other coursework so that I was building my understanding and literature reviews as I completed other assignments.
 I started a three-inch binder with topics and areas of my pre-research.
 This binder helped me organize my thoughts and lay out my literature review when I finally reached that point.
 After all, the whole point of writing your dissertation is that you become an expert on your topic.

 My final word of advice is choose a topic for which you feel passionate.
 You are going to spend one or more years delving into this subject; if you don’t feel a connection, that time will be slow and tedious.
 On the other hand, if you have a connection with your topic, you will be more likely to enjoy your journey, as the time will pass more quickly, and you will receiving your doctoral hood before you know it!